In August of 1943, these 26 pilots, who would become the famous "Black Sheep" included:

 Of course, Pappy's greatest fame came in the mid Seventies, when the television show "Baa Baa Black Sheep" appeared.
 Based very loosely on Boyington's memoirs, the show had a three-year run, and achieved a consistent popularity in re-runs.
 Pappy was a consultant to the show, and got on well with its star, Robert Conrad.
 But the show's description of the Black Sheep pilots as a bunch of misfits and drunks, which Pappy happily went along with, destroyed Pappy's friendship with many of his squadron veterans, especially Frank Walton.
 The show made Pappy a real celebrity, and along with his fourth (!) wife Jo, he made a good career out of being an entertainer - appearing at air shows, on TV programs, etc.

-After a long battle with cancer, Pappy died in 1988.
+After a long battle with cancer, Pappy died on .